-- Error accumulation in the process must be faced. - Available amount of data governs algorithm choices. - Ambiguity and lack of context remain the main issues.
+- Error accumulation in the process must be faced. - Available data size governs algorithm choices. - Ambiguity and lack of context remain the main issues.

 Efficiency and robustness issues

 - Efficiency of analysis processes can be optimized. - Text mining can be parallelized very well. - Domain robustness is hard to achieve in general.